Vaginal thrush is a common problem affecting women.

 - If you are under 18 years of age.

 - If you are taking any other medicines.
-This is important because miconazole can alter the way medicines such as warfarin work.
+This includes any medicines you are taking which are available to buy without prescription, as well as herbal and complementary medicines.
+It is particularly important if you are taking warfarin or medicines for high cholesterol (statins) because miconazole can alter the way these medicines work.

 - If you have ever had an allergic reaction to a medicine.